oscar-lima/sdp_ws2013_pcl/README.md

 So for example to create a simple pipeline to visualize the kinnect we will just make the pcl_viewer to subscribe to that topic.

+This can be done by clicking on the left side of the gui on "pcl_viewer", and then write inside "viewer sub" the following:

+		/pcl_kinect/output_cloud

-Similarly if we want to downsample the cloud first before visualizing it we can make the proper connections.
+Similarly if we want to downsample the cloud first before visualizing it, we can make the proper connections.

-Table of topics:

-	Node						Publishing topic
+Topics info:
 ----------------------------------------------------------------------------

-input:					|
+input :

-- pcd file reader		|	/pcl_file_reader/output_cloud
+- pcd file reader : /pcl_file_reader/output_cloud

-- depth camera			|	/pcl_kinect/output_cloud
+- depth camera : /pcl_kinect/output_cloud

-filters:				|
+filters :

-- statistical outlier	|	/statisticaloutlierremoval_filter/output_cloud
+- statistical outlier : /statisticaloutlierremoval_filter/output_cloud

-- downsampling			|	/donwsampling_filter/output_cloud
+- downsampling : /donwsampling_filter/output_cloud

-- passtrough			|	/passtrough_filter/output_cloud
+- passtrough : /passtrough_filter/output_cloud

-output:					|
+output :

-- viewer				|	does not apply
+- viewer : does not apply

 ---------------------------------------------------------------------------

-If you have doubts you can contact the developers with the subject [PCL_HELP] at:
+If you have questions you can contact the developers with the subject [PCL_HELP] at:

 Oscar Lima: 	olima_84@yahoo.com